High-definition television: History

-Since the formal adoption of digital video broadcasting's (DVB) widescreen HDTV transmission modes in the mid to late 2000s; the 525-line NTSC (and PAL-M) systems, as well as the European 625-line PAL and SECAM systems, are now regarded as standard definition television systems.
+Since the formal adoption of Digital Video Broadcasting's (DVB) widescreen HDTV transmission modes in the mid to late 2000s; the 525-line NTSC (and PAL-M) systems, as well as the European 625-line PAL and SECAM systems, have been regarded as standard definition television systems.

 Analog systems

-Early HDTV broadcasting used analog technology, but today it is transmitted digitally and uses video compression.
+Early HDTV broadcasting used analog technology that was later converted to digital television with video compression.

 In 1949, France started its transmissions with an 819 lines system (with 737 active lines).
 The system was monochrome only and was used only on VHF for the first French TV channel.
 It was discontinued in 1983.

 In 1958, the Soviet Union developed Тransformator (Трансформатор, meaning Transformer), the first high-resolution (definition) television system capable of producing an image composed of 1,125 lines of resolution aimed at providing teleconferencing for military command.
 It was a research project and the system was never deployed by either the military or consumer broadcasting.

 In 1986, the European Community proposed HD-MAC, an analog HDTV system with 1,152 lines.
 A public demonstration took place for the 1992 Summer Olympics in Barcelona.
-However HD-MAC was scrapped in 1993 and the Digital Video Broadcasting (DVB) project was formed, which would foresee development of a digital HDTV standard.
+However HD-MAC was scrapped in 1993 and the DVB project was formed, which would foresee development of a digital HDTV standard.

 Japan

 In 1979, the Japanese public broadcaster NHK first developed consumer high-definition television with a 5:3 display aspect ratio.
-The system, known as Hi-Vision or MUSE after its multiple sub-Nyquist sampling encoding (MUSE) for encoding the signal, required about twice the bandwidth of the existing NTSC system but provided about four times the resolution (1035i/1125 lines).
+The standard was known as Hi-Vision and used a system called MUSE (multiple sub-Nyquist sampling encoding) for encoding the signal.
+It required about twice the bandwidth of the existing NTSC system but provided about four times the resolution (1035i/1125 lines).
 In 1981, the MUSE system was demonstrated for the first time in the United States, using the same 5:3 aspect ratio as the Japanese system.
 Upon visiting a demonstration of MUSE in Washington, US President Ronald Reagan was impressed and officially declared it "a matter of national interest" to introduce HDTV to the US.
 NHK taped the 1984 Summer Olympics with a Hi-Vision camera, weighing 40 kg.

 Satellite test broadcasts started June 4, 1989, the first daily high-definition programs in the world, with regular testing starting on November 25, 1991, or "Hi-Vision Day" – dated exactly to refer to its 1,125-lines resolution.
 Regular broadcasting of BS-9ch commenced on November 25, 1994, which featured commercial and NHK programming.

-Several systems were proposed as the new standard for the US, including the Japanese MUSE system, but all were rejected by the FCC because of their higher bandwidth requirements.
+Several systems were proposed as the new standard for the US, including the Japanese MUSE system, but all were rejected by the Federal Communications Commission (FCC) because of their higher bandwidth requirements.
 At this time, the number of television channels was growing rapidly and bandwidth was already a problem.
 A new standard had to be more efficient, needing less bandwidth for HDTV than the existing NTSC.